evgeny-kirichuk/books-shop/README.md

 # Extra features:

 - Auto theming.
 The color scheme automatically matches the dark or light system theme.
-- Service-Worker with production mode allows to store frontend static files in browser and use them even without an internet connection.
+- Service-Worker with production mode allows to store frontend static files and latest api responses in the browser and use them even without an internet connection.
 - Offline mode.
 If you turn the network off, you can still refresh the page and interact with the app.
 - Atomic components structure is easy to use and scale.